Saturday, January 21, 2012

 1963: The Beatles made their first national television appearance in the U.K., performing "Please Please Me" on Thank Your Lucky Stars.

-1963: Frankie Avalon married his wife Kay.
+1963: Frankie Avalon married Kathryn "Kay" Diebel .

 1963: The Rooftop Singers had a big hit as "Walk Right In" moved from #35 to #11.

-1967: The Beatles began recording "A Day in the Life" at Abbey Road Studios in London, doing the rhythm track, John Lennon's lead vocal and recording the clock alarm sound that was used in the song.
+1967: The Beatles began recording "A Day In The Life" at Abbey Road Studios in London, doing the rhythm track, John Lennon's lead vocal and recording the clock alarm sound that was used in the song.

 1967: Pink Floyd and Marmalade played a bill at the Marquee Club in London.